-But, Binance is not done yet.
-Recently, it launched Binance X, a developer platform.
+Binance is not done with adding to its ecology and it has launched Binance X, a developer platform.

 In a blogpost, Binance noted:

 “We have become a platform that third-party developers can build and leverage for their own products and services.
 As a platform that is rapidly evolving, there is a need to provide a cohesive way to engage and support developers in our ecosystem, and thus, Binance X is conceived.”

 Binance, the largest cryptocurrency exchange in the world, has overtime redefined our understanding of a crypto exchange.
 For instance, it launched its own coin, Binance coin (BNB), a platform to issue initial exchange offerings (IEOs), Binance Launchpad, and created its blockchain platform, Binance Chain.

 Beginners and veterans are welcome

 Fortunately, although Binance is an advanced exchange, its development platform will accommodate both beginners and seasoned developers.
 However, since it is a new platform, developers are provided with tutorials, tips, and documentation to help them get started.

 Notably, the new addition aims at helping developers dive into the blockchain ecosystem through learning and collaboration.
 In addition, the platform seeks to improve activities around Binance Chain, software development kits associated with Trust Wallet, and the application program interfaces associated with Binance.com.

 According to the head of Binance X, Teck Chia: